Overview

 ]

-pattern: the item is an array
+the item as an array

 const items = [